-SPCSA staff will track "best practices", using a checklist and a summary of best practices observed, and will be contained within the report.
+SPCSA staff will record additional information about the classroom observations on a separate page.
+This information will be included in the report on the page immediately following the classroom observation rubric.
 Using information from focus groups of students, parents, staff, school leaders and the school's board, the SPCSA team will conduct focus groups and summarize results for schools within the report.
 The operational portion of the evaluation will be observed and take-aways recorded using a checklist and observing all aspects of the school's operational components as outlined in the SPCSA Organizational Framework.